nr-johnson/living-frame-go/README.md

 Buttons are manages using Python.
 The PI's GPIO pins made detecting input pretty easy.
 There is a delay and fade duration setting, the ability to scroll back and forth through the images, sync the images, and shut off the device.

 Managing user input was a challange.
-I ended up creating a JSON file that all the different componants look to.
+I ended up creating a JSON file that all the different componants look to (for security reasons that file is excluded from the repository).
 When a button is pressed, the Python GPIO script updates the appropriate setting within that file.
 The front end javascript will periodically send a request to the server for updated settings.
 The Go app will then read the JSON file and send the content down and the Javascript will initiate any changes.
 I couldn't find a more seamless way to get the three languages in their respective contexts to communiate with eachother.
 But the system works well.

 ## Assembled